ShenZheng2000/MATH_32_HW1/README.md

 * Complete the class AlexNet(), and run training and testing.
 * Does AlexNet perform better than LeNet?
 Why?

+# Submission

+* Include all the results in a PDF file.
+* The PDF file should contain the following information, from top to bottom:
+  * Your name, email, and student ID.
+  * Codes for the four TODOs.
+  * PNG images from ALL experiments (each row: `confusion.png`, `loss.png`, and `t-SNE.png`)
+  * Short answers for ALL questions for the ``Results and Discussion`` section.

 # References
 * LeCun, Yann, et al. "Gradient-based learning applied to document recognition."
 Proceedings of the IEEE 86.11 (1998): 2278-2324.